 DJI OSMO ACTION

 CONS: It doesn’t feature horizon leveling.

 The DJI Osmo Action is an action cam made by the famous brand DJI, which is one of the largest manufacturers of recreational drones.
 When it was launched, this cam was revolutionary because it had a front screen, so you could see exactly what you were recording (perfect for selfie videos).

 Although most of today’s cameras also have front screens, the Osmo Action continues to stand out for its optical quality and high resolution.
 This device is waterproof down to 11 meters, withstands drops from up to 5 feet, and can work in extreme climates, withstanding temperatures from -10º C to 40º C.

 This model has many features, including 4K 60fps video, HDR mode, Timelapse, SlowMotion, Burst mode, self-timer, voice control, etc. The stabilization system is amazing – seemingly on par with GoPro’s famous Hypersmooth stabilizer.
 Stabilized 4K videos look sharp and stable.
 While there is some loss of quality in low light conditions, this happens to all action cams (due to the small size of the sensor).

 Overall, it’s a fantastic camera.
 However, keep in mind that this model was launched in 2019.
 I’ve heard that the new DJI Osmo Action 2 will be released soon and is supposed to have a bunch of new features.
-I think it would be a good idea to wait a few months and see what the new version looks like.
+UPDATE: the new DJI Action 2 is now available on Amazon.